 3. Period of participation and timeline

-The period of participation for the GHAGA Awards will start on 17th June 2020 and finish on 30th November 2020 and shall include the following phases or steps:
+The period of participation for the GHAGA Awards will be defined in the GHAGA Awards Timeline and shall include the following phases or steps:

 - A brief description of the HCO either as applicant, or as an employer and supporter of the Participants who are HCPs

-- Description of the Project (background, objectives, design and contribution to quality of life improvement)
+- Description of the Project (background, objectives, design, length and contribution to quality of life improvement)

 - Brief biography of the Participant

-(c) Upon receipt of the Dossiers, the Review Committee (as such term is defined in Section 4 below) shall select the Participants admitted to submit a full Proposal.
-The full Proposal shall be submitted no later than 15th March 2021.
+- Upon receipt of the Dossiers, the Review Committee (as such term is defined in Section 4 below) shall select the Participants admitted to submit a full Proposal.
+The full Proposal shall be submitted according to the GHAGA Awards Timeline.
 Such Participants will receive additional questions and / or an additional questionnaire from Grifols to be completed;

-(f) Announcement by Grifols of the GHAGA Awards to each of the Awardees and announcement on the website on 30th April 2021.
+- Announcement by Grifols of the GHAGA Awards to each of the Awardees and announcement on the website in accordance with the GHAGA Awards Timeline.

-(g) The Awards ceremony will be held, when possible, during an international health congress or in an event organized by Grifols (the "Awards Ceremony"), which will be notified to the Awardees in advance.
+- The GHAGA Awards ceremony will be held, when possible, during an international health congress or at an event organized by Grifols (the "Awards Ceremony"), which will be notified to the Awardees in advance.